therealthapa/case2024-multimodal-hate/README.md

 ## Participation ##

-In order to participate in the competition, please fill out the form provided [here](https://forms.gle/qEVTUvPBRC7Q3zhAA).
-Join our codalab competition [here](https://codalab.lisn.upsaclay.fr/competitions/13087).
+Join our codalab competition [here](https://codalab.lisn.upsaclay.fr/competitions/16203).

+Training data is provided at: https://drive.google.com/drive/folders/173EJjsNblxhjACXzIWardUqCcSYtcJh0

+Evaluation/Validation data is provided at: https://drive.google.com/drive/folders/1LL2OD7v2GhrmeC0j2Gm9YFCOa5vobVjc

-Upon completion of the form, you will be provided training data and evaluation data.
-A link for testing data will be provided to all the registered participants on June 15, 2023.
+A link for testing data will be provided to all the registered participants on November 30, 2023.

 ## Dataset ##
 All the images have a unique identifier called "index".
 The labels for training data are organized in the folder provided.
 For evaluation and testing, the submission format is mentioned below.